 At Procurement Hub charitable causes are very close to our heart.
 We are entering our second year of being a Corporate Partner of BBC Children in Need which we are really proud of.

-We have recently started allowing our members to use the social value fund to support those charities closest to them and closest to us.
-Through selected Frameworks, a social value contribution will be donated to charity.
-Part of the fund will go towards supporting BBC Children in Need through our corporate partnership.
-The rest of the available fund will be donated to a selected charity of the month.
+For the past 2 years we have allowed our members to use the social value fund to support those charities closest to them and closest to us.
+By giving back 10% of the surplus from our solutions, a social value contribution is donated to different charities each month.
+Part of the fund will go towards supporting BBC Children in Need through our corporate partnership and the rest of the available fund is donated to a selected charity of the month.